mangalam-research/btw/tech_notes.rst

 Server Setup
 ============

-This documentation is based on installing BTW on Debian Wheezy.
+This documentation is based on installing BTW on Debian Stretch.
 Later versions of Debian or other distributions need these instructions adapted to their specific case.

 This documentation uses a virtual environment to allow for different projects running different versions of libraries.
 This is not, strictly speaking, necessary.
 If you do not want it, then you have to adapt the instructions so as to not use virtualenv.

 1. Install necessary packages::